oracle/node-oracledb/doc/api.md

   });
 ```

+For IN binds:

-For IN binds the direction is `oracledb.BIND_IN`, which is the default when `dir`
+- The direction `dir` is `oracledb.BIND_IN`, which is the default when `dir`
   is not specified.

-The bind `type` can be `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE` or `oracledb.BUFFER` matching
-the standard Node.js types.
-Use a bind type of `oracledb.BLOB` or `oracledb.CLOB` to
-pass in [Lob](#lobclass) instances.
-The type `oracledb.BUFFER` can bind a
-Node.js Buffer to an Oracle Database RAW, LONG RAW or BLOB type.
+- The `val` attribute may be a constant or a JavaScript variable.

+- If `type` is omitted, it is inferred from the bind data value.
 If
-`type` is omitted for IN binds, it is inferred from the bind data
-value.
+  `type` is set, it can be `oracledb.STRING`, `oracledb.NUMBER`,
+  `oracledb.DATE` or `oracledb.BUFFER` matching the standard Node.js
+  type of the data being passed into the database.
+Use a bind type of
+  `oracledb.BLOB` or `oracledb.CLOB` to pass in [Lob](#lobclass)
+  instances.
+The type `oracledb.BUFFER` can bind a Node.js Buffer to
+  an Oracle Database RAW, LONG RAW or BLOB type.

 Since `dir` and `type` have defaults, these attributes are sometimes
-omitted.
+omitted for IN binds.
 Binds can be like:

 ```javascript
 connection.execute(